boostorg/hof/README.md

     cmake --build . --target check

-The tests can also be ran using Boost.Build, just copy library to the boost source tree, and then:
+The tests can also be run using Boost.Build, just copy library to the boost source tree, and then:

     cd test
     b2